aniket-dev30/prompt-version-control/README.md

 - ▶️ **Execute** prompt versions live against Gemini, with variable interpolation
 - 📊 **Evaluate** prompt quality automatically — scored 0–100 across clarity, specificity, structure, and safety, with strengths/improvements feedback
 - 📜 **AI-generated changelogs** — a Gemini-powered summary of what changed between any two versions, plus an "expected impact" assessment
+- 💡 **RAG-based improvement suggestions** — when drafting a new version, the app embeds the draft client-side (Transformers.js), retrieves the user's most similar past versions via cosine similarity, and sends both to Gemini, which returns suggestions explicitly grounded in a specific past version (`based_on: "v1"`) or general best practice when nothing relevant is found
 - 🧬 **Semantic similarity search** — finds related prompts using sentence embeddings computed entirely in the browser via Transformers.js (Xenova/all-MiniLM-L6-v2), with zero server cost

 ### Analytics & UX